 FAQs

 You can press Cancel to turn the Instant Pot off, but it does not need to be off.
-However, pressure cooking needs to have been completed.
+However, pressure cooking needs to be completed.

-In general, you should use natural release for meats.
-However, when meat is completely submerged in liquid, quick release doesn’t have as big of an effect on its tenderness.
+In general, you should use a natural release for meats.
+However, when meat is completely submerged in liquid in the inner pot, quick release doesn’t have as big of an effect on its tenderness.

 Quick release can take a long time if you have a lot of food in the electric pressure cooker.
 The larger the quantity of food the long it takes for all the steam to be released.